c-ehrlich/cs50-scheduler/README.md

 * Strengthened my understanding of building web apps using Python and Flask
 * MVC
 * Normal Forms in relational databases (up to 4NF)

+## Todo
+* Implement delete event and link it on the relevant pages (created meetings and view when owned)